What are mouth ulcers?

 Minor ulcers are the most common.
-They can appear inside the cheeks, on the lips, tongue, and gums and, more rarely, on the roof the mouth.
-Most of these ulcers are in the size of the top of a pencil and sometimes comes in clusters.
+They can appear inside the cheeks, on the lips, tongue, and gums, and, more rarely, on the roof of the mouth.
+Most of these ulcers are in the size of the top of a pencil and sometimes come in clusters.
 You can get four to six at any one time.

 However, these last two varieties are very rare.

 You can also get ulcers in other body parts like your eyes or genital area.
-It is important to tell your dentist about this ulcers are sores that appear inside the mouth.
+It is important to tell your dentist about these ulcers are sores that appear inside the mouth.